jamestyj/vagrant-mongodb/README.md

   1. `VAGRANT_EBS_RAID` - Use additional EBS volumes to create a RAID volume.
      Defaults to RAID 10 (if enabled at all).

+  1. `VAGRANT_AWS_TAG_NAME` - EC2 instance tag 'Name'.
+Defaults to 'MongoDB
+     instance (launched by vagrant-mongodb)'.

+  1. `VAGRANT_AWS_TAG_OWNER` - EC2 instance tag 'owner'.
+Defaults to current
+     user.

+  1. `VAGRANT_AWS_TAG_EXPIRE` - EC2 instance tag 'expire-on', in YYYY-MM-DD
+     format.
+Defaults to 30 days from now.
+No effect on its own, but can be used by clean-up scripts.

 #### 2.2.2 Modifying the Vagrant config file